NixOS/nix/doc/manual/source/language/advanced-attributes.md

     allows you to attach arbitrary metadata to a derivation without affecting its output paths or triggering rebuilds when the metadata changes.

-    This is useful for tooling that needs to associate information with derivations, such as:
+    This is useful for tooling that needs to associate information with derivations.
+    That information could be:
     - Package descriptions and maintainer information
     - License and homepage metadata
     - Documentation generation data